Postcolonial international relations: W.E.B. Du Bois

 Du Bois experienced the dawn of the 20th century, the first century in American history to outlaw slavery.
 America was still hostile to the idea of respect for the dignity of Black humanity.
 Black people around America may have been free from the shackles of slavery; nonetheless, the battle was far from over.
 Black segregation reigned through the United States and brought forth different institutional forms of oppression.
-As white supremacy persisted, Du Bois's literature and scholarship were centered around the "colour line".
+As white supremacy persisted, Du Bois's literature and scholarship were centered around the "color line".
 Racial segregation led to many debates between African American leaders regarding the best course of action for the uplifting of the race.
 The "colour line" can be described as the division of people according to racial classifications and was rooted in America.
 Du Bois concluded that one of the ways to combat the oppressive nature of the racial hierarchy was through higher education.
 Education was crucial for matching the Negro's genius to that of Whites, according to Du Bois.
 He became a pioneer and advocate for ensuring black people received the highest forms of education.
 Du Bois's early works such as The Philadelphia Negro showcased his thought process of having a small group of educated, middle-class individuals, the Talented Tenth to be the leaders to lift black people towards success in a White world.

 Du Bois was a part of a select group of scholars that author Charisse Burden-Stelly would say are embracing "Radical Black Peace Activism" during the era of the Cold War.
 Radical Black Peace Activism encompassed the interconnection between the cessation of global conflict, disarmament, non-proliferation, racial equality.
 Du Bois harnessed the shared principles and was well known for speaking to these points.
 Du Bois saw a link between the mistreatment of black people through the colonial systems of power and sought a change.
-Du Bois "argued for the necessity of antiracism and anti-imperialism alongside antiwar activism."
+Du Bois "argued for the necessity of anti-racism and anti-imperialism alongside antiwar activism."
 Du Bois helped in pioneering the connection between racism, colonial imperial and a just end to the war.
 All three of the concepts interworked into the work as a united form of oppression.
 Du Bois sought to work through colonialism through the means of Radical Black Peace Activism.
 Du Bois's activism and literature was focused around the effect of antiwar politics enframed the material and political realities of dispossessed persons.